dlb34/cloud-developer-project5/project-5/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+Get - Fetches toDos I have implemented ordering so that the oldest creation date always appears first Create - creates toDo items

-# Ordered by oldest first
+Update - can update details
-I have implemented ordering so that the oldest creation date always appears first
+delete - can delete todos.

 # I also implemented CI/CD